vorni22/operating-systems/chapters/compute/processes/drills/tasks/wait-for-me-processes/README.md

 # Wait for Me

-Enter the `chapters/compute/processes/drills/tasks/wait-for-me-processes/` folder, run `make skels`, open the `support/src` folder and go through the practice items below.
+Enter the `chapters/compute/processes/drills/tasks/wait-for-me-processes/` directory, run `make skels`, open the `support/src` folder and go through the practice items below.

 Use the `tests/checker.sh` script to check your solutions.